 Sarah owns a chocolate Labrador called Coco.
 She didn’t really have much of a say in the matter – when she went to choose between Coco and her sister as puppies, Coco pushed her sister out of the way and waddled onto Sarah’s lap!
 Coco also now has Alfie the Cocker Spaniel to keep her company, even if he is a little loopy.

-Debbie’s daily duties involve meeting and greeting clients and making sure everything runs smoothly in practice.
-She splits her time between the Bretton and Mold branches and enjoys the huge variety of work that each practice presents.
+Lottie’s daily duties involve meeting and greeting clients and making sure everything runs smoothly in practice.
+She spends her time at the Mold Hospital and enjoys the huge variety of work that working an a veterinary reception desk entails.

-Jourdan works at the Mold practice as an Apprentice Vet Care Assistant.
+Jourdan works at the Mold practice as an and is training to become a Veterinary Nurse.
 On a daily basis she spends most of her time cleaning the hospital ward and theatre, looking after the patients and sterilising operating equipment.

 Her favourite part of the job is taking patients for walks and getting to know all the animals when they are in for treatment.

-At home Jourdan has six cats, one of whom was rescued from a house where she was being ill-treated.
+At home, Jourdan has six cats, some of whom was rescued from a house where they were being ill-treated.